Mosamorphing/WTF-React/07_More on States/readme.md

 In this lecture, we examined how to use states to store and update a more complex set of values and also learnt some real-world application of the state hook.

 # Exercise

-Try and setup a list where you can add items to the said list, not just one item this time but two, or even three.
-Now go ahead and get your hands dirty.
+First, make a form that accepts first name, last name, email, password, and then a field to confirm the password and see how interesting that can be.
+Then try and setup a list where you can add items to the said list, not just one item this time but two, or even three.